 THE ROLE OF WHITE PEOPLE IN ENDING RACISM

 Racism is contrary to the fundamental nature of every human being.
 All human beings begin life caring deeply about all other human beings.
-Until we ourselves are hurt—put down, ignored, threatened, beaten, criticized, isolated, and so on—each of us wants all people to be treated well.
-None of us, including white people, would ever participate in the racist mistreatment or oppression of other humans unless we had first been hurt.
-However, once hurt, we are vulnerable to hurting others—by participating in oppressive systems and acting oppressively as individuals.
+Until we ourselves are hurt—put down, ignored, threatened, beaten, criticized, isolated, witness mistreatment, and so on—each of us wants all people to be treated well.
+None of us, including white people, would ever participate in the racist mistreatment or oppression of other humans unless we had first been hurt when very young.
+However, this early victimization makes us vulnerable to the confusions of racism and passing these confusions on—by participating in oppressive, racist systems and acting oppressively as individuals.

-In a racist society there is a constant barrage of racist messages and practices—from family, friends, acquaintances, schools, the media, and all other societal institutions.
-No one can grow up in such an environment and escape its effects.
+All human societies at this point in our development are organized by oppression, that is, one group being exploited by another or by society at large for economic gain.
+In these oppressive societies, no one escapes being hurt.
+Racism has been one of the more damaging and divisive forms of oppression.
+With the constant barrage of racist messages and practices—from family, friends, acquaintances, schools, the media, and all other societal institutions—no one can grow up in such an environment and escape its effects.
 In this way the society installs racism on every white person.
 It does so regardless of how strongly or for how long we actively resist.

 White People Act as Agents of Racism